 Overall, cloud backup is superior when it comes to disaster recovery, something that local backups cannot provide.

 Cloud backups are also a better option if multiple people need to back up and subsequently access the same files from different locations, so are often a popular choice for large businesses.
 They're also managed by a provider, which is useful if your business needs large amounts of backup space yet has no one to manage or maintain it.
 Check out our what is a cloud backup guide for more information about how they work and a breakdown of the encryption they use.

 Even though cloud storage is very much the flavor of the month, local backup is the superior choice in some instances and cases.
 If you have fleeting access to the internet, for example, but will need ad hoc access to specific files (maybe you're traveling and a connection isn't guaranteed to work at every step of the journey) then it might be safer to go with a local backup option instead of (or as well as) cloud backup, as you won't need to rely on the internet to ensure what you want is saved.
 Arguably, it's also safer – if you choose cloud backup over device backup, you will have to consider:

 - Whether the physical data center the cloud servers are in is safe.

 - What other entities (if any) are using the same servers.

 - If the cloud backup company itself is trustworthy.

 - Which client companies utilizing the space have access to the server.

-- Whether the country the servers live has robust data protection laws.
+- Whether the country the server is live has robust data protection laws.